Hessle

-Hessle (/ˈhɛzəl/) is a town, civil parish and electoral ward in the East Riding of Yorkshire, England, 5 mi west of Kingston upon Hull city centre.
+Hessle (/ˈhɛzəl/) is a town and civil parish in the East Riding of Yorkshire, England, 5 mi west of Kingston upon Hull.
 Geographically it is part of a larger urban area consisting of the city of Kingston upon Hull, the town of Hessle and a number of other villages but is not part of the city.
 It is on the north bank of the Humber Estuary where the Humber Bridge crosses.

 According to the 2011 UK census, Hessle parish had a population of 15,000, an increase on the 2001 UK census figure of 14,767.

 Amenities

 The centre of Hessle is the Square.
 There are many shops and a small bus station, which was refitted in 2007.
 Hessle All Saints' Church is located just off the Square and was designated a Grade I listed building in 1967 and is now recorded in the National Heritage List for England, maintained by Historic England.
 Hessle Town Hall was built in 1897 and is situated at the top of South Lane.
 Hessle Police Station, which closed in 2014, is next door to the town hall at the top of South Lane and the corner of Ferriby Road.

 Hessle is home to the world-famous Humber Bridge, which was opened by Queen Elizabeth II in 1981.
 At the time of its opening, the Humber Bridge was the world's longest single-span suspension bridge.
-It links Hessle to the town of Barton-upon-Humber on the opposite side of the river Humber.
+It links Hessle to the town of Barton-upon-Humber on the opposite side of the Humber estuary.
 In July 2017 the bridge was granted Grade I listed status.